 Coordinated Entry for All

 Coordinated Entry for All (CEA) ensures that people experiencing homelessness can get help finding stable housing by quickly identifying, assessing, and connecting them to housing support services and housing resources.
 CEA uses a standardized assessment tool that matches the right level of services and housing resources to the persons facing a housing crisis.
 Learn more about CEA and read the frequently asked questions (FAQs).
-FAQs available in English, Russian, Amharic, Tigrinua, Somali, and Vietnamese.
+FAQs available in English, Russian, Amharic, Tigrinya, Somali, and Vietnamese and Spanish.

 How CEA works